dannymuchoki/RecordsMaster/readme.md

 # Checkout History Note
 The superuser can download checkout history along with the entire database contents in a .zip file from the 'List' view.
 The button says 'Download All'.

 You can use the two .csv files in the .zip archive to re-populate the database, users, and checkout history.
+Name the records database .csv as 'file.csv' and the record checkout .csv to 'checkout_history_backup.csv'.
+This will populate the database at initial setup.

-This was useful in development and survives as a last-resort restore method.
+This feature was useful in development and survives as a last-resort restore method.
 If you back up your database regularly, you should never need to use this.

 # Set the development environment to Production or Development
 0. You can do this in launchsettings.json (for local development), or in the web.config (for production servers).